 - Cash award: The first-prize winner will receive a plaque and $1,500 plus $1000 travel stipend; the other finalists will each receive a plaque and $500 plus $1000 travel stipend.

-- Complimentary Clinical Council dinner ticket, along with recognition at the dinner on Saturday evening, November 17, 2019.
+- Complimentary Clinical Council dinner ticket, along with recognition at the dinner.

 - All case presentations may be submitted with guaranteed evaluation by Circulation Cardiovascular Case Series editors.

-Each finalist will be designated in the Scientific Sessions online supplement to Circulation.
+Each finalist is guaranteed to have their cases evaluated for the Case Series section of Circulation and will be designated in the Scientific Sessions online supplement to Circulation.
 Acceptance for the competition does not guarantee publication in any other American Heart Association-sponsored journal.

 American Heart Association Professional Partners @Model.Item.RenderHeadingSizeTag("h2")>